Does your soul thirst for Him?

 It was 112 degrees at Trona Pinnacles, a baked desert flatland with incredible pinnacles rising like the sand drippings of a giant child at play on the beach.

 My family and I stopped to enjoy some impromptu climbing to break up the monotony of a long road trip.
-But at that temperature, under the summer sun, it didn’t take long before our enthusiasm wilted due to our raging thirst.
+But at that temperature, under the scorching summer sun, it didn’t take long before our enthusiasm wilted under the weight of our raging thirst.
 We headed back to the car, visions of cool water bottles dancing in our heads.

 Unfortunately, the sun had also warmed our bottled water.